sylviasullivan/ice-microp-rad/README.md

 - *traj_vis.py* - visualize the trajectories colored by altitude over a land type-colored map
 - *psd_driver.py* - visualize the temperature and vertical velocity power spectral densities from trajectory output

+traj/syntraj/ - scripts to work with synthetic trajectories from ICON high-time-resolution output
+- *collocateme.py* - driver for collocateSim to produce the trajectory with minimized Euclidean distance
+- *collocateSim.py* - find the ICON values with minimized Euclidean distance from the in-situ measurement
+- *extractme.py* - driver for extractSim to produce a series of synthetic trajectories in a spatiotemporal "bubble" around the in-situ measurement
+- *extractSim.py* - find a random subset of ICON values within a spatiotemporal "bubble" around the in-situ measurement to constitute synthetic trajectories
+- *statme_\*.py* - driver for the corresponding *syn_traj_stats_\*.npy* to calculate statistics in altitude bins along synthetic trajectories
+- *syn_traj_stats_\*.py* - calculate statistics in altitude bins along the synthetic trajectories (*thermo* - for qv, T, and P; *fixed* with the same element number per bin as the measurements)

 utilities
 - *convertTXTNC.py* - generate nc files from the grid description txt file
 - *KL_div.py* - calculate the Kullback-Leibler divergence between two distributions
+- *plotting_utilities.py* - series of functions to make nice axes, generate a color dictionary, open certain files, etc.
+- *thermodynamic_functions.py* - calculate saturation vapor pressure, potential temperature, RH, etc.
 - *z_from_ml.py* - calculate the approximate altitude for a given model level at lat/lon using the external parameter topography